jieggii/jieggii/README.md

 ## My field of interests
 I have a diverse range of interests, and right now, I'm particularly enthusiastic about:

-- Backend Development (mostly in Go and Python)
+- Backend development (mostly in Go and Python)
-- GNU/Linux Administration
+- GNU/Linux administration
-- Machine Learning
+- Machine learning
 - Crypto
 - Cryptography
 - Electronics